 1. Well-defined innovation goals based on GAM’s business objectives

-Every strategic innovation programme starts with setting powerful and attainable goals (you can learn more about setting your innovation goals here).
-We worked with GAM to extract and understand the key commercial drivers of the launch, as well as to understand their strategic and operational goals, to ensure that we aligned our technology solution with achieving these goals.
+Every strategic innovation programme starts with setting powerful and attainable goals.
+(Learn more about setting your innovation goals here.)
+We worked with GAM to extract and understand the key commercial drivers of the Idea Drop launch, as well as to understand their strategic and operational goals, to ensure that we aligned our technology solution with achieving these goals.

 Working together, we devised the critical success factors (CSFs) for the launch, in order to measure its success.
 These CSFs typically include factors such as user engagement metrics, collaboration stats, ideation metrics (the number of ideas submitted, number of ideas moved to a particular phase or status) and user survey results.